hx57/ICIPs/ICIPS/icip-3.md

 ---

 ## Simple Summary
-The ICON Community Alliance hx57 will be working us to launch ICON Research Week - a week where content written by the community is featured through the publication.
+The ICON Community Alliance hx57 will collaborate with Panel to launch ICON Research Week - a week where content will be created by the community and the Panel team.

 ## Intro
 Welcome to panel x hx57 ICON Research Week!